 One unusual aspect of the car accident litigation world is that all personal injury lawyers charge about the same thing.
 What our firm charges (between one-third and 40%) is standard across the industry.
 You’ll pay that rate if you hire a detail-oriented, service-based firm like ours, and you’ll pay about the same rate if you hire a billboard or TV advertiser who has thousands of cases and has non-attorney “case managers” who do all the work.
-In other words, you’re paying about the same thing whether you hire a good lawyer who works on your case and personally takes your phone calls, or if you hire a volume-based firm that has “case managers” doing the work and where you can never reach a lawyer on the phone.
+In other words, you’re paying about the same thing whether you hire a good motor vehicle collision lawyer who works on your case and personally takes your phone calls, or if you hire a volume-based firm that has “case managers” doing the work and where you can never reach a lawyer on the phone.

 It really is striking: in one situation, you’re getting what you pay for.
 On the other, you’re getting a lot less.